ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 another person&#x27;s power.
 If you put your
 thumb between two grinders they are very
 apt to bite.
 IN any business never wade
-water where you cannot see the bottom
+water where you cannot see the bottom.
+HE who esteems trifles for themselves is
+a trifler ; he who esteems them for the
+conclusion to be drawn from them, or th
 </td></tr></table>

 ---